niuware/niuware.github.io/documentation.md

 For using the Niuware WebFramework follow this steps:

-1. Download the repository from [GitHub](https://github.com/niuware/web-framework.git).
+1. Download or clone the repository from [GitHub](https://github.com/niuware/web-framework.git).
 2. Run `composer install` to install the dependencies.

 <a name="install-config"></a>